Key considerations for building a scalable transactional data lake

 Data lakes are no longer used as cold data stores, but rather sources for ad-hoc analytics of near real-time data combined with hot data in data warehouses.
 Data lakes have evolved considerably to enable enterprises to gain real-time insights using business intelligence dashboards or build artificial intelligence capabilities.
 To build a reliable analytics platform that can support these expanded use cases, data engineers need a mechanism to construct:

 - Slowly changing dimensions (Type-I and Type-II): This is a common requirement for any data analytical system and requires capabilities to INSERT, UPDATE, and UPSERT data

 - Data Restatement: Organizations are integrating data from a wide variety of sources ranging from transactional Databases, CRM, ERP, IoT, and other SaaS applications and data from social media.
 This can cause incorrectness or poor data quality which needs to be rectified in a subsequent step.
 Business rules that rely on these data require clean, complete, accurate, and up-to-date data which further increases the importance of data restatement.

 Security & Privacy regulations & compliance

-A new requirement for “Right to Erasure” or “Right To Be Forgotten” (RTBF) has stemmed from a series of a new and expanding set of global data privacy regulations.
+A new requirement for the “Right to Erasure” or “Right To Be Forgotten” (RTBF) has stemmed from a series of new and expanding sets of global data privacy regulations.
 These regulations govern consumers’ rights to their data and enact stiff financial penalties for non-compliance.
 Given that financial penalties are significant (as much as 4% of global turnover), they cannot be overlooked.
 Businesses are faced with the challenge to meet these data privacy & protection requirements while ensuring business continuity.
 RTBF requires the ability for targeted deletion of specific data—record or row or column—that may reside in the data lake and within a limited amount of time.
 With extensive data proliferation in the data lake, it is challenging to delete specific subsets of data without disrupting existing data management processes.
 While some new solutions are emerging from various vendors, not all meet requirements adequately.
 So organizations are still building custom solutions to meet these new regulations.
-But as with most in-house built solutions, they present problems around updates, maintenance, auditability, among others.
+But as with most in-house built solutions, they present problems around updates, maintenance, and auditability among others.